 5. Does the Foundation fund faith-based organizations?

 The Foundation funds only non-sectarian programs.
 A religiously affiliated group may operate a program, but participation must be open to anyone and be non-discriminatory.
 The service delivery must be free of worship and religious teaching.

 6. Are there organizations or activities that the Foundation does not fund?

 6. What types of support are available from the Foundation?

-The Foundation supports the following: 1) new, expanding, or sustaining program services; 2) capital expenditures, including equipment, facility improvements, technology, and vehicles; and 3) general operating support for organizations that have been funded at least twice by the Foundation in the past four years.
+The Foundation supports the following: 1) general operating support; 2) new, expanding, or sustaining program services; and 3) capital expenditures, including equipment, facility improvements, technology, and vehicles.

 8. What is the average size of a grant?